 Search through our list of hundreds of interviews or navigate our site by show title (such as The Academy Awards, Bonanza, and The Jeffersons), interviewee professions (such as Animation Professionals, Executives, or Hosts), or by topic (Historic Events and Social Change; Pop Culture; Television and the Presidency).

-Founded in 1997, the Academy of Television Arts & Sciences Foundation's Archive of American Television has conducted hundreds of videotaped interviews with the legends of television and makes them available worldwide.
+Founded in 1997, the Television Academy Foundation's Archive of American Television has conducted hundreds of videotaped interviews with the legends of television and makes them available worldwide.